5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Rename_Devices/README.md

     }
 }
 ```
 **NOTE**: Renaming EC Devices is not recommended for desktop systems.
-Instead, a the existing EC should be disabled and replaced by a one.
+Instead, the existing EC should be disabled and replaced by a virtual one.
 You can follow [this guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)#adding-a-fake-embedded-controller-ssdt-ec-or-ssdt-ec-usbx) to do so.

 ## Credits and Resources
 - Dortania for [**Rename-SSDT**](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/Rename-SSDT.dsl)